ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Variants and Polymorphism

-The type expression `'a list` does not designate a single type, it designates a family of types, all the types that can be created by substituing an actual type to type variable `'a`.
-The type expressions `int list`, `bool option list` or `(float -> float) list list` are real types, with associated values.
-They are example members of the family `'a list`.
-The identifiers `list`, `option` and others are type operators.
-Just like functions, they take parameters, except those parameters are not values, they are types; and result aren't values but a type too.
+The type expression `'a list` does not designate a single type; it designates a family of types, basically all the types that can be created by substituing an actual type to type variable `'a`.
+The type expressions `int list`, `bool option list`, or `(float -> float) list list` are real types.
+They're actual members of the family `'a list`.
+The identifiers `list`, `option`, and others are type operators.
+Just like functions, they take parameters.
+Although these parameters are not values, they are types.
+The result isn't a value but a type, too.
 Therfore, simple variants are polymorphic, but not in the same sense as polymorphic variants.
 - Simple variants have [parametric poymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism)
 - Polymorphic variants have a form of [structural polymorphism](https://en.wikipedia.org/wiki/Structural_type_system)